Power Automate Training

 As it happens, this flow would open Excel, read in some data from a workbook and then close Excel down again.

-Power Automate allows you to read from (or write to) parts of web browser or other application forms:
+Power Automate Desktop also allows you to read from (or write to) parts of web browsers or other applications:

 You can select any part of a web page or application, and either write text in to it or read from it.